Video Individual Counting for Moving Drones: Experiments

-\textbf{the effect of learning strategy:} Our method first use DCFA to learn shared features for each frame, then decodes the shared density map.
-The outflow and inflow density maps are obtained by subtracting the shared density map from the global density map.
+\textbf{Effect of Learning Strategy:} Our method first predicts the shared density maps, from which the outflow and inflow maps are derived by subtraction from the global density map.
 To validate the effectiveness of this strategy, we conduct an ablation study where the output of DCFA is decoded and then directly supervised by the ground-truth outflow and inflow density maps, i.e. learning them directly instead of first predicting the shared density map.
 As shown in the seventh row of Table \ref{tab:ablation_study}, directly learning the inflow density map leads to a significant drop in final performance.
-This suggests that learning shared information between two frame is easier than learning the private information of each frame, further validating the rational behind our approach.
+This suggests that learning shared information between two frames is easier than learning the private information of each frame, further validating the rationality behind our approach.